Human behaviour the weak link in cyber defence

 Of course, email is today's indispensable business IT system.
-Organizations rely on it to collaborate internally, with partners and suppliers, and for engaging with customers.
+Organisations rely on it to collaborate internally, with partners and suppliers, and for engaging with customers.
 Newer web-based communication systems have emerged in recent years, but email remains the gold standard for communication as it is fast, convenient, cost-effective and auditable.

 Yet, email was built in a different era, in the days when cyber-threats were few and far between.
-In sharp contrast, email rates as today's No 1 threat vector endangering organizations, with email-borne threat types multiplying relentlessly year-on-year.
+In sharp contrast, email rates as today's No 1 threat vector endangering organisations, with email-borne threat types multiplying relentlessly year-on-year.

 We are inundated with business email compromise (BEC), ransomware, phishing: who knows what's next!